Asia Today: More Australians in class, Tokyo measure to ease

 In other developments in the Asia-Pacific region:

-— JAPAN READY TO EASE EMERGENCY: Japan is set to remove a coronavirus state of emergency from Tokyo and four other remaining prefectures, entirely ending the measure that began nearly eight weeks ago.
+— JAPAN TO EASE EMERGENCY: Japan is set to remove a coronavirus state of emergency from Tokyo and four other remaining prefectures, entirely ending the measure that began nearly eight weeks ago.
 “It appears the measure is no longer needed in all of the prefectures,” Economy Minister Yasutoshi Nishimura said at a virus task force meeting.
 Experts approved the plan, clearing the way for Prime Minister Shinzo Abe to announce it later Monday.
 Japan’s emergency was softer than the lockdowns imposed in many countries and requested rather than required shutting businesses and staying home.
 But those measures as well as mask-wearing and social distancing have slowed infections and eased pressure on Japan’s medical systems.
 Japan has 16,580 confirmed cases and 830 deaths, according to the health ministry.

+— FIJI AIRWAYS LAYOFFS: Fiji’s national airline is laying off more than 750 staff, about half of its workforce, as it struggles for survival.
+Remaining employees will have their pay reduced by 20% and only get paid for the days they work.
+CEO Andre Viljoen said the company was negotiating with lenders and aircraft lessors for payment deferrals.
+He said Fiji Airways expected to receive almost zero revenue over the coming months due to the coronavirus pandemic causing international flights to be cancelled.
+He said the company had a responsibility to shareholders and to the people of Fiji to survive the crisis.

 — CHINA HAS 11 NEW CASES: China reported 11 new infections, all of them brought from outside the country.
 Ten of them were on a flight arriving in the vast Inner Mongolia region, according to the National Health Commission.
 China has recorded a total of 4,634 deaths among 82,985 cases of the virus that was first detected in the central Chinese industrial city of Wuhan late last year.
 The latest figures come as China holds the annual session of its ceremonial parliament, part of efforts to show the country is returning to normal and shaking off the devastating economic impact of the pandemic.